allenai/unqover/README.md

   --input ${FILE}.source.json --output ./data/robertabase_gender.output.json
 ```
 where ``[GPUID]`` is the device index.
 A prediction json file will be dumped (kinda large, ~few GB).
+There are few QA models already trained by HuggingFace.
+To use them just set the ``--hf_model`` to the QA model name.

 **Masked LM** For masked LM, run the following:
 ```